Off-target genome editing: Mechanisms

 The CRISPR-Cas9 system works as the adaptive immune system in bacteria and archaea.
 When a virus infects the bacteria, this system incorporates segments of the viral DNA into the bacterial genome.
 Upon a second invasion, transcripts from these sequences direct a nuclease activity to its complementary sequence in the invading virus so as to destroy it.

-In order to extrapolate this method into eukaryotes in order to develop a gene editing method, a Cas9 protein, a recognition sequence RNA, and a transactivating RNA are required.
+In order to extrapolate this method into eukaryotes to develop a gene editing method, a Cas9 protein, a recognition sequence RNA, and a transactivating RNA are required.
 The fusion of both the recognition sequence specificity CRISPR RNA (crRNA) and transactivating RNA (tracrRNA) is commonly used in experiments and called a single guide RNA (sgRNA).
 It performs both functions: the first 20 nucleotides of the sgRNA are complementary to the DNA target sequence (cr function), while the nucleotides following are part of a protospacer adjacent motif (PAM; tracr function).

 Off-targeting nuclease binding originates from a partial but sufficient match to the target sequence.
 Off-target binding mechanisms can be grouped into two main forms: base mismatch tolerance, and bulge mismatch.

 Base mismatch tolerance

 While the Cas9 specificity is believed to be controlled by the 20nt sgRNA and PAM, off-target mutations are still prevalent and could occur with as many as 3-5 base pair mismatches (out of 20) between the sgRNA and the target DNA sequence.
 Furthermore, sgRNA secondary structures could also affect cleavage of on-target and off-target sites.
 As mentioned above, sgRNA consists of a sequence (~20nt) which is complementary to the target sequences and this is followed by a PAM sequence which activates the endonuclease activity.
-While it was shown that 10-12 nt adjacent to PAM (called the “seed sequence”) was enough for Cas9 specificity, Wu et al. showed that in a catalytically dead Cas9 only 1-5 base pairs of seed sequence is required for specificity.
+While it was shown that 10-12 nt adjacent to PAM (called the "seed sequence") was enough for Cas9 specificity, Wu et al. showed that in a catalytically dead Cas9 only 1-5 base pairs of seed sequence is required for specificity.
 This was later proven by other studies as well.
 The Cas9 protein binding is further affected by a number of mechanisms: